-1. I have read and understood the information sheet for this study (Version dated dd mmm yyyy ).
+1. I have read and understood the information sheet for this study (Version dated dd mmm yyyy).
 I have had the opportunity to ask questions and have had these answered satisfactorily.
-2. I agree to give samples for research and used by the biobank.
-I/or allow samples already collected as part of my medi cal care to be 3.
-I agree that further blood and/or tissue s hospital care.
-I understand that I will be amples may be taken for the biobank during the course asked for permission each time. e of my 4. the storage and distribution of any of my intary and that I am free at any time to withdraw my per samples that have not already been used in research. ent and future medical care and legal rights in any way.
-5. I agree that biobank staff can collect and my samples.
-I understand that the bioba passed on to researchers in a form that I store information from my health care records for rese ank will keep my information confidential.
-Information w protects my identity arch that uses ill only be 6. ests on my samples might be medically important to me ormed, and that research findings that are important for an be discussed with me. (circle your answer, cross r treating Yes No 7. s will be considered a gift to the University of Oxford.
-If a search in which my sample was used, I would not profi 8.
-I give permission for the biobank to store my samples and distribute them for use in any UK medical research that has research ethics committee approval and any research conducted outside the UK that has necessary country-specific approvals.
-I understand that nuture laboratory research may use new tests or techniques that are not yet known.
+2. I agree to give samples for research and/or allow samples already collected as part of my medical care to be used by the biobank.
+3. I agree that further blood and/or tissue so hospital care.
+I understand that I will be amples may be taken for the biobank during the course asked for permission each time. e of my 4. the storage and distribution of any of my intary and that I am free at any time to which aw my per samples that have not already been used in research.
+Int and future medical care and legal rights in any way.
+5. I store information from my health care records for reseant will keep my information confidential.
+Information worotects my identify 6. ests on my samples might be medically important to mormed, and that research findings that are important for an be discussed with me. (circle your answer, cross) r treating Yes No 7.
+I understand and agree that my samples will be considered a gift to the University of Oxford.
+If a commercial product were developed as a result of research in which my sample was used, I would not profit financially.
+8. I give permission for the biobank to store my samples and distribute them for use in any UK medical research that has research ethics committee approval and any research conducted outside the UK that has necessary country-specific approvals.
+I understand that future laboratory research may use new tests or techniques that are not yet known.
 9. I understand that relevant sections of my medical notes and data collected by the biobank may be looked at by authorised individuals from The University of Oxford, NHS organisations and research governance monitors.
 I permit these individuals to access my research records.
-10. Genetic research: Lunderstand and agree that my samples may be used in genetic research aimed at understanding the genetic influences on disease and that the results of these investigations are unlikely to have any implications for me personally.
+10. .
+Genetic research: Lunderstand and agree that my samples may be used in genetic research aimed at understanding the genetic influences on disease and that the results of these investigations are unlikely to have any implications for me personally.
 Additional - not part of consent to Oxford Radcliffe Biobank: 11.
 11. I agree to be contacted about ethically approved research studies for which I may be suitable.
 I understand that agreeing to be contacted does not oblige me to participate in any further studies.
-Nai me of participant (please print) Signature Date

-For completion by person taking consent:

-I confirm that the purpose of the research, its voluntary nature and its procedures have been explained in terms understandable to this participant.

-Name (please print clearly) Signature Date
+Naı me of participant (please print) Signature Date Illustration purposes only - not valid for consent confir or completion by person taking consent: confirm that the purpose of the research, its voluntary nature and its procedures have been explained in terms understandable to this articipant. ne (please print clearly) Signature Date